Best Things to Do & Places to Eat in Apollo Beach, Florida

 Authentic Cuban food.
 Need I say more?

-But, don’t sleep on Ybor Grille — conveniently located within walking distance of the Ruskin Family Drive-In Theatre.
-Yes, it’s in Ruskin, but again… it’s basically Apollo Beach.
-(At least, that’s how it feels.)
+But, don’t sleep on Ybor Grille, conveniently located within walking distance of the Ruskin Family Drive-In Theatre.
+Yes, it’s technically in Ruskin, but again, the two towns seem to flow right into one another.

-I’m pretty sure you can’t go wrong with anything on the menu, but here are things we’ve ordered and loved: Cuban sandwich, Taste of Ybor, and an Ybor Bowl with shredded pork.
-Give me anything with their yellow rice, black beans, and plantains, and I’m a happy girl.
+I’m pretty sure you can’t go wrong with anything on the menu here, but these are a few things we’ve ordered and loved: Cuban sandwich, Taste of Ybor, Ybor Bowl with shredded pork, and boiled yucca.
+Basically, if you like yellow rice, black beans, plantains, and pork, you’ll be happy here.

 Sunset Bar & Grill in Ruskin, Florida

 It took us TOO long to try this place.
-Maybe because it’s a bit more out of the way in Ruskin.
-And by out of the way, I mean a 15 minute drive vs. less than 10 minutes.
-But well worth it!
+Maybe because it IS a bit more out of the way in Ruskin.
+And by out of the way, I mean a 15 minute drive down some backroads that lead to the beach.

-Sunset Bar & Grill is located at Little Harbor, right next to Bahia Beach!
+Sunset Bar & Grill is located at Little Harbor, right next to Bahia Beach (mentioned above).

 Apollo Beach Diner